sherryfish321/Leetcode/ArrayAndHashing/271. Encode and Decode Strings/README.md

 Plan
 > - Sketch visualizations and write pseudocode
-> - Walk through a high-level implementation with an existing diagram
+> - Walk through a high-level implementation with an existing diagra
-- First idea:
 - Encoding function:
   1. Create a single string
   2. For each string in the list, replace each string with {length}*{string}